Deb-rah/alx-system_engineering-devops/0x00-shell_basics/README.md

-The absolute path name of the current working directory
+List of contents of current directory